Strong, Not Stiff: The Difference Between True Stability and Tension in Dance

 - Bryn MacNichol

 When I watch dancers in the studio, one thing always stands out: the difference between strength and stiffness.
-It’s subtle, but it changes everything, the fluidity of a turn, the height of a leap, the effortless control in balances.
+It’s subtle, but it changes everything—the fluidity of a turn, the height of a leap, and the effortless control in balances.

 Many dancers think they need to be tighter, stronger, or more rigid to “hold themselves together.”
 They grip their core, lock their knees, or squeeze through the hips because it feels like control.
 But here’s the thing: true stability doesn’t feel stiff.
 It’s grounded, coordinated, and responsive, not rigid.